Vincent Peugnet

-Vincent Peugnet (born 5 February 1998) is a French professional footballer who plays as a defender for Progrès Niederkorn in Luxembourg.
+Vincent Peugnet (born 5 February 1998) is a French professional footballer who plays as a centre-back for Progrès Niederkorn in Luxembourg.

 Professional career

 Peugnet made his professional debut for FC Metz in a 0–0 (2–1) penalty shootout Coupe de France win over Tours FC on 24 January 2018.
 On 30 May 2018, Peugnet signed his first professional contract with Metz for 3 years.

 On 31 May 2021, he agreed to join Championnat National side Cholet.

 On 28 January 2022, he returned to Luxembourg and signed a 1.5-year contract with Progrès Niederkorn.